-3.5.3.4 Issue MIFARE template cards
+3.5.4.4 Issue MIFARE or iCLASS template cards

-MIFARE template cards allow you to store user information and fingerprint templates directly on the card.
+MIFARE and iCLASS template cards allow you to store user information and fingerprint templates directly on the card.
 To register a card for a user,

 - 1. Click User in the shortcut pane. - 2.
 In the navigation pane, click a user's name. - 3.
 In the User pane, click the Card tab. - 4.
-Select "Mifare Template" from the drop-down list. - 5.
-Click Card Management.
-This will open the Card Management window.
+Select "Mifare Template" or "iCLASS Template" from the drop-down list.